-The Company operates and manages its business as one operating segment, which is the business of designing and developing novel therapies for rare endocrine disorders.
+The Company operates and manages its business as one operating segment, which is the business of developing and commercializing novel therapies for rare endocrine disorders with significant unmet medical need.
 The Company's chief executive officer, who is the chief operating decision maker, reviews financial information on an aggregate basis for allocating and evaluating financial performance.
 All long-lived assets are maintained in the United States of America.